“a spiritual teacher does not tell us what to do, they show us who we are.” (Lawrence Freeman)

 to continue to discern inner wisdom’s invitation towards personal wholeness, authentic communal belonging, and joyful humility and reverence for the mystery of being human within a wondrous universe.
 (Kaye Twining)

-Spiritual mentoring is not a therapist/client relationship; rather an ancient spiritual practice reclaimed for our Time.
-In its reclaimed form spiritual mentoring is an ongoing contemplative practice which involves an individual meeting monthly with a qualified spiritual mentor in order to discover, express, explore, integrate, and celebrate their own response to their own spiritual questions around identity, purpose and belonging.
-In this way, a spiritual mentor accompanies an individual on the individual’s path of Self realization.
+Personal spiritual mentoring is an ancient spiritual practice reclaimed for our Time.
+In its reclaimed form, the practice involves a mentoree meeting monthly with a qualified spiritual mentor in order to express, explore, discern, integrate, and celebrate their own spiritual questions in relation to meaning and belonging.
+As each mentoree explores their own spiritual questions and discerns their own responses, they articulate their own unified narrative from which to source their experience of identity, purpose, values, and experience of belonging.
+In turn, they can celebrate their own growing awareness of their self-in-the-world.

-As the individual continues to grow in Self understanding they may live within, and act upon their world, with inner freedom, personal wholeness and authentic communal responsibility.
-In this way, the formal practice of spiritual mentoring follows a bi-directional pathway, i.e., towards the individual’s inner being and towards their outer world.
+As each mentoree continues to grow in Self understanding they may live within, and act upon their world, with inner freedom, personal wholeness, and authentic communal response-ability.
+In this way, the formal practice of spiritual mentoring follows a bi-directional pathway, i.e., towards the mentoree’s inner being and towards their outer world.

 By way of symbol the labyrinth encompasses four particular movements: